rmee/gradle-plugins/jpa-schema-gen/README.md

 Warning: Some frameworks like Spring Boot allow the setup of JPA without a `META-INF/persistence.xml`.
-This comes at the cost of not working outside Spring and, as a result, is so far also not supported by thie plugin.
-This should only be a minor inconvenience compared to the benefits in the development lifecycle.
+This comes at the cost of not working outside Spring and, as a result, is so far also not supported by this plugin either.
+PRs welcomed.
+For now it should be minor inconvenience with the prospect of a many benefits to the development lifecycle.

 ## Setup